Learning with autism is better, here.

-With a vision of creating a new location to help overcome significant operational challenges and better serve the autism community, Janus Academy is moving forward.
+With a vision of creating a new location to help overcome significant operational challenges and better serve the autism community, Janus Academy moved into our new campus in August 2020.

 The need is great.
 Each year, too many families are turned away from Janus Academy due to lack of capacity.
 And the opportunity to bring students together in a single location is long overdue.